longshotlabs/simpl-schema/README.md

 #### autoValue gotchas

-* If your autoValue for one field relies on the autoValue or defaultValue of another field, make sure that the other field is listed before the field that relies on it in the schema. autoValues are run in order from least nested, to most nested, so you can assume that parent values will be set, but for fields at the same level, schema order matters.
-Refer to https://github.com/aldeed/simple-schema-js/issues/204
+- If your autoValue for one field relies on the autoValue or defaultValue of another field, make sure that the other field is listed before the field that relies on it in the schema. autoValues are run in order from least nested, to most nested, so you can assume that parent values will be set, but for fields at the same level, schema order matters.
+Refer to [issue #204](https://github.com/aldeed/simple-schema-js/issues/204).
-* An `autoValue` function will always run during cleaning even if that field is not in the object being cleaned.
+- An `autoValue` function will always run during cleaning even if that field is not in the object being cleaned.
 This allows you to provide complex default values.
 If your function applies only when there is a value, you should add `if (!this.isSet) return;` at the top.

 ### Getting field properties

 To obtain field's property value, just call get method.

 ```js
 const schema = new SimpleSchema({
   friends: {